James 5:10-12 - બધા સંસ્કરણોની તુલના કરો

 Take the old prophets as your mentors.
 They put up with anything, went through everything, and never once quit, all the time honoring God.
 What a gift life is to those who stay the course!
 You’ve heard, of course, of Job’s staying power, and you know how God brought it all together for him at the end.
 That’s because God cares, cares right down to the last detail.
 And since you know that he cares, let your language show it.
 Don’t add words like “I swear to God” to your own words.
 Don’t show your impatience by concocting oaths to hurry up God.
 Just say yes or no. Just say what is true.
 That way, your language can’t be used against you.

-As an example, brethren, of suffering and patience, take the prophets who spoke in the name of the Lord.
+As an example, brothers and sisters, of suffering and patience, take the prophets who spoke in the name of the Lord.
 We count those blessed who endured.
 You have heard of the endurance of Job and have seen the outcome of the Lord’s dealings, that the Lord is full of compassion and is merciful.
-But above all, my brethren, do not swear, either by heaven or by earth or with any other oath; but your yes is to be yes, and your no, no, so that you may not fall under judgment.
+But above all, my brothers and sisters, do not swear, either by heaven or by earth or with any other oath; but your yes is to be yes, and your no, no, so that you do not fall under judgment.

 As an example, brothers and sisters, of suffering and patience, take the prophets who spoke in the name of the Lord [as His messengers and representatives].
 You know we call those blessed [happy, spiritually prosperous, favored by God] who were steadfast and endured [difficult circumstances].
 You have heard of the patient endurance of Job and you have seen the Lord’s outcome [how He richly blessed Job].
 The Lord is full of compassion and is merciful.
 [Job 1:21, 22; 42:10; Ps 111:4] But above all, my fellow believers, do not swear, either by heaven or by earth or with any other oath; but let your yes be [a truthful] yes, and your no be [a truthful] no, so that you may not fall under judgment.
 [Matt 5:34-37]